yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/migration-phases.md

 The set of modifications to a PostgreSQL schema in order to get it to run on YugabyteDB is outlined in the section on migrating your schema from PostgreSQL to YugabyteDB.

-### Step 2.
+## Step 2.
 Migrate DML statements

 The next step is to migrate the DML statements used by the application to YugabyteDB.
 The support for DML in YugabyteDB is very similar to what PostgreSQL supports with some exceptions.
 These are outlined in the section on migrating an app from PostgreSQL to YugabyteDB.

-### Step 3.
+## Step 3.
 Export data from source

 The third step of the migration is to export the data from the various tables in the source database into a CSV format, which can subsequently be imported into YugabyteDB.
 Most databases support exporting data into a CSV format, which is the recommended option.
 For larger datasets, a parallel export is recommended.

 Migrating to another database is a good trigger event to modify applications (in order to improve performance or add features).
 In such scenarios, the schema is often modified which would in turn require the data set to be transformed before loading it into YugabyteDB.
 This data set transformation is often accomplished by programmatically loading the data into YugabyteDB.

-### Step 4.
+## Step 4.
 Prepare cluster for import

 Suggestions to prepare the YugabyteDB cluster for an efficient data import.

-### Step 5.
+## Step 5.
 Import data

 Import the data into YugabyteDB using the COPY command from CSV files, or programmatically.

-### Step 6.
+## Step 6.
 Finalize DDL (schema)

 If any constraints and triggers were disabled to speed up data import, recreate those.

-### Step 7.
+## Step 7.
 Verify the migration

 Check that the list of tables, indexes, constraints, and triggers match between the source database and YugabyteDB.

 ## Learn more

-- Refer to [sources]() to learn more about the supported databases to migrate to YugabyteDB and steps to prepare your source database.
+- Refer to [Prerequisites](../../yb-voyager/prerequisites/), to learn about the requirements to install YB Voyager.

-- Refer to [targets]() to learn about the YugabyteDB products you can choose from as your target database, followed by the steps to setup a target YugabyteDB database.
+- Refer to [Install YB Voyager](../../yb-voyager/install-yb-voyager/), and get started with preparing your databases for migration.

-- Refer to [Perform migration](), for more information on the steps required to perform and verify a successful migration.
+- Refer to [Perform migration](../../yb-voyager/perform-migration/), for more information on the steps required to perform and verify a successful migration.